 Health and Safety at Work Act

 It is the duty of every employer to ensure the health safety and welfare of its employees and others that might be affected by the employer’s operations.
 In relation to COVID-19, employers need to assess the risk in order to ensure that they are not exposing others to harm.
-That assessment would need to be “dynamic” and take into account the location, nature of the work activity and crucially, the COVID-19 advice from Government which continues to emerge.
+That assessment would need to be “dynamic” and take into account the location, nature of the work activity and crucially, the COVID-19 advice from the government which continues to emerge.

 CDM Regulations, which we reported on last week.
-Click here to view Richard Vaughan's update.
 The Principal Contractor may be taking all the right steps to ensure the health and safety of its workers on site, however, he must also ensure the compliance of all other contractors and sub-contractors on site.
 The Principal Contractor should assess the behaviours of the other contractors/sub-contractors on site and the impact that they may be having on the overall safety of the project and the Principal Contractor’s own site employees.
 For example, if a contractor/sub-contractor is not following social distancing guidance and is, therefore, placing the Principal Contractor’s own employees at increased risk of contracting COVID-19, then the Principal Contractor should take necessary action.
 In any event, the Principal Contractor should seek reassurances from all other contractors / sub-contractors on site that its employees have received suitable guidance and have proper systems in place to safeguard against COVID-19.

-With stringent application of the above measures, legislation and regulations, it is hoped that construction sites can remain open for now, without increased risk to the health and safety of construction workers and the public.
-However, the Government’s position on construction works and the COVID-19 outbreak must remain under close scrutiny.
+With the stringent application of the above measures, legislation and regulations, it is hoped that construction sites can remain open for now, without increased risk to the health and safety of construction workers and the public.
+However, the government’s position on construction works and the COVID-19 outbreak must remain under close scrutiny.

-If you are an employer or contractor and you elect to close construction sites and/or or the Government does at some point invoke statutory powers to force construction site closures, you need to consider the effect upon your employees i.e. those employees who are unable to work from home but who are still fit to work.
+If you are an employer or contractor and you elect to close construction sites and/or the government does at some point invoke statutory powers to force construction site closures, you need to consider the effect upon your employees i.e. those employees who are unable to work from home but who are still fit to work.
 Broadly speaking, there are three options for the employer: lay-off, redundancy and the newly introduced “furlough leave”.
 These options will not be available for the self-employed, they will be able to claim Employment and Support Allowance and/or Universal Credit.

 On 20 March 2020, the Chancellor announced a package of support for businesses affected by the coronavirus crisis, including grants available under the Coronavirus Job Retention Scheme.
 The scheme is intended to support employers to continue paying employees who would otherwise be made redundant or put on an unpaid period of lay-off.
 It is open to all employers with a PAYE scheme, including public-sector employers and charities.
 Under the scheme, if a worker is designated as a "furloughed worker", a grant will be available from HMRC to reimburse the employer for 80% of the wage costs relating to the worker, up to a maximum of £2,500 per month.
 Payments can be backdated to 1 March 2020.
 The worker should not perform any work for the employer while on "furlough leave".
 Unless the employer has a contractual right to lay off workers, it will need to obtain the worker's agreement to be placed on furlough leave.
 This is unlikely to present an issue in most situations, if the worker is aware that the alternative is redundancy or lay off.

-If an employee is self-isolating in accordance with Government guidance, there are various sick pay scenarios that arise.
+If an employee is self-isolating in accordance with government guidance, there are various sick pay scenarios that arise.
 We have a specialist employment team which has received an unprecedented number of enquiries from the construction industry over the last few weeks and they are here to help you, please contact Adele Shortman at Adele.email@example.com.